conda/conda/docs/source/dev-guide/deep-dive-install.md

 ```

 There's only one class of transaction in `conda`:
 [LinkUnlinkTransaction][conda.core.link:UnlinkLinkTransaction].
-It only accepts an input parameter:
+It only accepts one input parameter:
 a list of `PrefixSetup` objects, which are just `namedtuple` objects with these fields.
 These are
 populated by `Solver.solve_for_transaction` after running `.solve_for_diff`: